fheng/golang-intro/chapter-six.md

 ```
 [playground](https://play.golang.org/p/5U1yInSRWg)

 To help detect this issues you need to ensure you write good tests.
-There are also some builtin helpers. ```go vet``` will catch some things.
+There are also some builtin helpers. ```go vet``` will catch some things like passing a mutex by value plus many others.
 Also running ```go test -race``` will turn on the race detector when running your tests.
 [more on races and detection](https://golang.org/doc/articles/race_detector.html)